All Episodes

 Let's stick with CNN.

-She said, What do you make of the Lieberman, whether it's real or not, trial balloon?
+She said, what do you make of the Lieberman, whether it's real or not, trial balloon?

-It's uh clearly being floated.
+It's clearly being floated.

-It is, but you know, I think this picking a pro-choice running mate is very realistic.
+But, you know, I think this picking a pro-choice running mate is very realistic.

 The pro-life movement, frankly, have been a bunch of patsies.

-Wade is never overturned, but they never go anywhere.
+But they never go anywhere.

-They are not gonna sit home.
+They are not going to sit home.

 I don't buy that.